We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bipolar disorder can be difficult to diagnose because mood swings can vary.
 It’s even harder to diagnose in children and adolescents.
 This age group often has greater changes in mood, behavior, and energy levels.

 Bipolar disorder often gets worse if it’s left untreated.
 Episodes may happen more often or become more extreme.
 But if you receive treatment for your bipolar disorder, it’s possible for you to lead a healthy and productive life.
 Therefore, diagnosis is very important.
-See how bipolar disorder is diagnosed.

 One test result doesn’t make a bipolar disorder diagnosis.
 Instead, your doctor will use several tests and exams.
 These may include: